Container in Blazor Diagram Component

 }

-You can download a complete working sample from GitHub.
+A complete working sample can be downloaded from GitHub.

 Blazor Diagram Container Palette

-Diagram elements can be added or removed from a container at runtime.
+Diagram elements can be added to or removed from a container at runtime.
 When an element is dropped onto the container’s edges, the container automatically adjusts its size to accommodate the new element.

 Blazor Diagram Container Interaction